Categories

 Over the years I have mostly avoided the Salmon River during the salmon run but a certain friend will convince me to give it a try from time to time.
 One time in the early fall of 2013, my buddy called and said “Let’s go up and give it a try, it can be a warm-up for steelhead.”
 I guess that was convincing enough so I decided to make the trip.
 Since that first trip to the Sportsman’s Pool back in the 90s, I have learned that the river is quite long and has over ten miles of public water below the dam at the lower reservoir.
 There are many spots to try and it’s possible to find a whole run to yourself during salmon season, even on a weekend.

-Another thing that deters me from spending time pacific salmon fishing is the techniques I see used to fish.
+Another thing that deters me from spending time pacific salmon fishing on the Salmon River is the techniques I see used to fish.
 I am by no means against putting a mild bit of weight on the leader to help the fly sink, but the amount of weight used by many fisherman is absurd.
 Overuse of split-shot can lead to lost flies and monofilament on the river bottom.
-Considering the amount of fisherman using excessive weight and consequently loosing gear in the salmon river, its easy to imagine the accumulating waste on the river bed.
-I enjoy fly casting and Spey casting techniques to much to add excessive weight to the leader and make the cast labor.
-When I fish for salmon and steelhead I choose to use floating lines with sinking leader systems so nice loops are still possible.
+Considering the amount of fisherman using excessive weight and consequently loosing gear in the Salmon River, its easy to imagine the accumulating waste on the river bed.
+Although snagging salmon was banned in 1994, the Salmon River seems unable to escape the snagging culture.
+I enjoy fly casting and Spey casting techniques to much to add excessive weight to the leader.
+When I fish for steelhead I choose to use floating lines with sinking leader systems so nice casting loops are still possible.

 IMG_1534